-As a new administration finds its footing, cancer care stakeholders are left questioning the futures of a number of federal policies that will impact health care on the whole as well as oncologists, payers, and patients.
-Kavita Patel, MD, MS, FACP, a fellow at the Brookings Institution Center for Health Policy, addressed a number of those policies to kick off the Association of Community Cancer Centers (ACCC) 47th Annual Meeting and Cancer Center Business Summit.
+As a new administration finds its footing, cancer care stakeholders are raising questions about the fate of many federal policies that will make an impact on health care as well as on oncologists, payers, and patients.
+Kavita Patel, MD, MS, FACP, a non-resident fellow at the Brookings Institution Center for Health Policy, addressed several of those policies to kick off the Association of Community Cancer Centers (ACCC) 47th Annual Meeting and Cancer Center Business Summit.

-Patel, who also served as a director of policy for the White House under President Obama, set the stage with a reminder that a decade later and during a global pandemic, the root issues in health care remain the same.
+Patel, who served as a director of policy for the White House under President Barack Obama, gave a reminder that a decade later and during a global pandemic, the root issues in health care remain the same.

-“All in all, no matter what, you can safely say that 10 years after the passage of the Affordable Care Act, we’re still faced squarely with the issues of cost, as well as quality, that we tried to address in 2010,” Patel said.
-She noted that with a Supreme Court decision on the ACA’s validity expected in spring or summer 2021 following oral arguments in November 2020, her presentation is based on the assumption that the ACA will still stand.
+“All in all, no matter what, you can safely say that 10 years after the passage of the Affordable Care Act [ACA], we’re still faced squarely with the issues of cost, as well as quality, that we tried to address in 2010,” Patel said.
+She noted that with a US Supreme Court decision on the ACA’s validity expected in spring or summer 2021 following oral arguments in November 2020,1 her presentation was based on the assumption that the ACA will still stand.

-Noting that both the House of Representatives and the Senate have very slim Democratic majorities, Patel pointed out that while executive orders have become a common way for sitting presidents to enact change, some of the biggest health care policy reform changes will require legislative action.
+Noting that both the House of Representatives and the Senate have very slim Democratic majorities, Patel pointed out that although executive orders have become common for presidents to enact change, some of the biggest health care policy reform changes will require legislative action.

-Outside aspects, particularly the pandemic, have been and will continue shaping the Biden administration’s priorities when it comes to health care.
-In the short-term, increased awareness of inequity throughout the health care system is one pandemic-related priority that has translated over to cancer care, another environment with long-documented disparities that have become the focus of recent initiatives.
+External factors, particularly the coronavirus disease 2019 (COVID-19) pandemic, have been and will continue to shape the Biden administration’s health care priorities.
+In the short-term, increased awareness of inequity throughout the health care system is 1 pandemic-related priority that has translated to cancer care, another environment with long-documented disparities that have become the focus of recent initiatives.

-Patel highlighted priorities in health care reform—particularly those relating to drug pricing, Medicare and Medicaid coverage and out-of-pocket care costs, and health disparities—that inevitably affect cancer care.
-Specifically, she brought up the Trump administration’s blueprint to lower drug and out-of-pocket costs in America, which included provisions like the allowance for potential drug importation, allowing for Medicare to negotiate drug prices, and some form of an international pricing index.2
+Patel highlighted priorities in health care reform—in particular drug pricing; Medicare and Medicaid coverage and out-of-pocket care costs; and health disparities—that inevitably affect cancer care.
+Specifically, she noted the Trump administration’s blueprint to lower drug and out-of-pocket costs in America, which included provisions such as permitting potential drug importation, allowing for Medicare to negotiate drug prices, and creating an international pricing index.2

-“It’ll be interesting to see what the Biden administration wants to do in terms of Most Favored Nation and some of the policies and rules that they put either on pause or asked the agencies to kind of rescind—but there will be action on drug prices.
+“It’ll be interesting to see what the Biden administration wants to do in terms of most-favored nation [status] and some of the policies and rules that they put either on pause or asked the agencies to kind of rescind—but there will be action on drug prices.
 There’s no doubt in my mind,” Patel said.
-The Most Favored Nation rule, which the Trump administration issued 60 days before Biden took office, faced overwhelming blowback from community oncology advocates around the country, who voiced concerns about its potential effects on community-based practices.
+The most-favored nation rule, which the Trump administration issued 60 days before Biden took office, faced overwhelming blowback from community oncology advocates throughout the country, who raised concerns about its potential effects on community-based practices.3

-Some of the big issues in access to care as the Biden administration tackles Trump administration changes include strengthening and expanding the ACA; strengthening Medicaid coverage, which saw parameters like work requirement waivers added; and improving racial and gender health disparities, according to Patel.
+Some of the major issues in access to care as the Biden administration tackles Trump administration changes include strengthening and expanding the ACA; strengthening Medicaid coverage, which saw new parameters such as work requirement waivers; and improving racial and gender health disparities, according to Patel.

-“We saw some actions in the Trump administration that continued to kind of chip away at that disparity that people felt was there—that those who the program was intended for did not match who actually got it.
-I think that trend will continue, but it’s going to have a lot more to do with whether, once we’re past COVID, the White House puts attention to it or whether it comes from a very kind of aggressive administrator in the form of a [Health Resources and Services Administration] administrator.”
+“We saw some actions in the Trump administration that continued to…chip away at that disparity that people felt was there—that those who the program was intended for did not match who actually got it.
+I think that trend will continue, but it’s going to have a lot more to do with whether, once we’re past COVID-19, the White House puts attention to it or whether it comes from a very kind of aggressive administrator in the form of a [Health Resources and Services Administration] administrator.”

-Price transparency, which the Trump administration pushed for, is something that the Biden administration is has not expressed outright support or disdain for, according to Patel.
+Price transparency, which the Trump administration pushed for, is something that the Biden administration has not indicated whether it will support or reject, according to Patel.
 Price transparency as it has begun to be implemented in some hospitals, where patients can see prices online ahead of scheduling services, is not working as intended, she added.

-Once issues of cost and care access are addressed, Patel said, then comes a topic ever-present in discussions of cancer care: payment reform.
+Once issues of cost and care access are addressed, Patel said, then comes an ever-present topic in discussions of cancer care: payment reform.

-Looking ahead at topics not necessarily addressed in the federal policies, Patel noted the importance of awareness surrounding the immeasurable toll the pandemic has taken on oncology providers and patients alike.
+Patel concluded her discussion by looking ahead at topics not necessarily addressed in the federal policies, highlighting the importance of awareness surrounding the immeasurable toll the pandemic has taken on oncology providers and patients alike.